africanvisionmalawi/avm-site/src/pages/water/index.md

 _Did you know?_

-When we receive 1mm of rain and it falls on 1square metre of roof/land we get one litre of water?
+When we receive 1mm of rain and it falls on 1 square metre of roof we get one litre of water.
 1mm x1m2=1litre.
 Malawi gets an annual average rainfall of around 800mm per year.
 If that rain falls on an average class-room of say 100 square metres, then 80,000 litres of rain can be harvested in one season.